Angold-4/cs/docs/lectures/1Introduction.md

 4. Optimiaztion
 5. Code Generation

-Today, the overall structure of almost every compiler adheres to this outline<br> but proportions are changed since FORTRAN:
+Today, the overall structure of almost every compiler adheres to this outline, but proportions are changed since FORTRAN:

 ![structure](Sources/structure.png)

-### Compiler Economy
+### iv.
+Compiler Economy

 #### Why are there so many programming languages?
 **Application Domains have distinctive/conflicting needs.**